Sunday, May 27, 2012

 The promise of life and love it will always bring

 Trouble on the horizon.
 Tired, heading for home late at night from some engagement, I stopped for gas, about half way between The Resort and home.
-It came to light that Summer Wind sometimes dated the Resort's red-headed Golf Pro (damn Pros), a fact not known to me nor Drew.
-The Waystation:
+It came to light that Summer Wind sometimes dated the Resort's red-headed Golf Pro, a fact not known to me nor Drew.
+The Way Station:

 Home bound was the knight from a long rigorous battle